alexislindsay/moon-ui-divination-portal/README.md

 # Moon UI Divination Portal

 Moon UI Divination Portal is an experimental tarot reader and text oracle built with React and Tailwind CSS.
-It presents a short cosmic intro followed by a sequential three‑card draw.
+It presents a short cosmic intro followed by either a traditional three‑card draw or an unlimited reading for deeper exploration.
 Each card is paired with lines from sacred texts to inspire reflection.

 ## Features

 - Animated "Galactic Scroll" intro screen.
 - Tarot cards drawn from `src/data/deckTarot.json`.
 - Quotes from the Avesta, Tao Te Ching and I Ching shown with each card.
+- Choose between a 3‑card reading or an unlimited draw for ongoing clarity, with a button to return to the central scroll.
 - Cards appear one by one on request with a floating animation.

 ## Getting Started